Green Ribbon Campaign

 Green Ribbon Campaign 2025

-Following the very successful official online launch of our Green Ribbon Campaign 2025 on 26th August, which had an attendance of 200 people, including our corporate partners and other key partner supporters, the campaign is now well underway.
+Following the successful official online launch of the Green Ribbon Campaign 2025 on 26th August, which was attended by over 200 people including corporate partners, community organisations and key campaign supporters, the campaign went on to achieve significant national reach and engagement throughout September and into World Mental Health Day in October.

 Shine’s Policy Submissions